zoonewbie/faceSSD/README.md

 ### step 2: mobilenetV1/TPU/batch size 128/3M.
 ![mobilenetV1 150x150 500K TPU](https://github.com/zoonewbie/faceSSD/raw/master/keypoints/v1/v1_150x150_3M/Screenshot1.png)
 ### Few people have chance of training 3M steps on TPU.
 But evaluation results show even the figures look good,  it is far from finished line.
+### Ater 3M steps program hangs and refuse to do more training.
+Digging into source code and finding out there are bugs on TPU estimator evaulation.
+But I don't have access to modify.
+Google looks like short of engineers.
+The object detection project hasn't updated for half year.